timrwhi/twitter-screenname-server/README.md

 Use `npm run build-dev` to start development mode with watch

 Navigate to [http://localhost:3001/](http://localhost:3001/) to ensure the local server is responding to requests.
 If the URL loads, attempt to make a sample user search request http://localhost:3001/twitter/user/search?username=chicago

+##Implementation notes

+I chose not to use Redux since this app is simple enough to manage state in the top level component.